eclipse-ee4j/mojarra/.github/ISSUE_TEMPLATE/bug_report.md

 **Imnportant**

 Do not file any issues with non Mojarra dependencies in the mix, like for instance PrimeFaces or any other 3rd party vendor.
-If you do your issue will be closed without being looked at.
-Note we have to do this as we do NOT have the bandwidth to debug any issues that arise from including them.
+If something is not working with another library in the mix you need to remove it so you can validate it is not an issue caused by it.
+Thank you for adhering to this guidance!

 ---